Tboske/Basic-VCPKG-guide/README.md

 #### Example `--triplet`->  `vcpkg.exe install SDL2 --triplet=x64-windows`
 #### Example `:`        ->  `vcpkg.exe install SDL2:x64-windows`
+This will install the x64-windows version of SDL2.

 ### Installing bindings
 If we are in need of a binding between packages, these bindings are indicated using the `[]`.